Mannan-Maheshwari/Std_dashboard/README.md

 - Spring physics on hover: `stiffness: 300, damping: 20`
 - Sidebar active pill uses `layoutId` for smooth positional animation
 - Progress bars animate from 0% to real value on mount

+### Data Fetching
+- Supabase is used
+- api called

+## Environment Variables
+See `.env.example` for required variables.